subhasiscgr/AgricoveBilling/README.md

 # AgricoveBilling

-Billing system designed for Green Agricove Ltd. using Entity Framework Core and Crystal Reports
+Billing system designed for Green Agricove Ltd for generating, printing, and keeping a history of invoices.
+There is no GST billing supprt or inventory management yet.

 # Download
 Compiled binary can be downloaded here: [Download](http://www.mediafire.com/file/aqdht1i1rqgrylp/AgricoveBilling.exe/file)